 4. Work with the natural environment for decor decisions and don’t be afraid of color.
 The desert has a lot of green and beige, but pops of color like coral, turquoise and blush can tie your décor together in a memorable way.

 5. Fun fact: Coachella Valley is the “Date Capital of the World,” so including something date related on your menu could be a fun local touch.

 6. Have a back up plan for rain—in Palm Springs, we only get around four inches of rain a year but random rain showers can happen in November, February or April.

 7. Check the local area event schedule before booking your wedding date.
 Palm Springs hosts major events throughout the year, including Coachella and the BNP Paribas Open that fill hotels and restaurants, so you want to make sure you’re not sharing your hotel with another large group.

 8. Finally, don’t over schedule your guests—allow them time to enjoy the hotel amenities like the rooftop pool at Kimpton Rowan Palm Springs.

 Preparing your skin for dry desert air is a must for any bride or groom.
 Sonja Anduiza, Spa Director at Amara Resort recommends the following treatments, to be booked at least three weeks before the ceremony:

 - For a natural glow, a great body treatment is our 90-Minute-High Desert Salt Scrub; an exfoliation of mineral rich salt and soothing lavender, rosemary and mint oils to stimulate circulation and encourage cell regeneration, followed by a relaxing full body massage with whipped Shea butter.

-From the red rocks of Sedona, to the Hollywood glamour of Palm Springs, a desert wedding at a chic Kimpton hotel is sure to create memories that will last a lifetime.
+A desert wedding at a chic Kimpton hotel is sure to create memories that will last a lifetime.